microsoft/fhir-server/samples/smart/README.md

 - Connecting sample to FHIR Server (finishing scope work first)
 - Limited Patient
 - Documentation for loading US Core

-## Prerequisites

-- Azure CLI
-  - Please install this via [the instructions here](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)
-- Azure Developer CLI
-  -  Please install this via [the instructions here](https://learn.microsoft.com/azure/developer/azure-developer-cli/install-azd?tabs=baremetal%2Cwindows).
-- Azure Active Directory Configuration
-  - One Application Registration representing the FHIR Service with the scopes as defined [here in the manifest](./docs/oauth2-permissions.json).
-  - Application Registrations for each of the

 ## Deploying to a new environment